About Ruby Slippers Theatre

 What we do

-For many years Diane Brown and Ruby Slippers Theatre have consistently championed works by women, and diversity in theatre.
-As Artistic Director, Diane has an extensive history of showcasing works by women in her regular programming, and in a program she initiated called The Femmes Fatales Series which focussed on women who create and perform their own work.
-Diane also created and initiated Advance Theatre: New Works by Women, a five day festival which showcases five new plays by diverse Canadian women, all directed by diverse Canadian women.
-Ruby Slippers received over 100 submissions from across Canada last year and this year.
-Diane and RST are working to expand the series to include more works over a longer period of time
+For many years Diane Brown and Ruby Slippers Theatre have consistently championed under-represented voices and diversity in theatre.
+As Artistic Director, Diane has an extensive history of showcasing works by female identifying and gender non-conforming artists.
+An example of this was a program she initiated called The Femmes Fatales Series which ran for ten years and focused on Canadian women who create and perform their own work.
+Some Femme Fatales featured were Denise Clarke, Marie Brassard and Karen Hines.
+More recently, Diane created and initiated The Advance Theatre Festival, a five-day festival that showcases five new plays written and directed by female identifying and gender non-conforming artists who also identify as IBPOC.
+RST receives over 100 submissions from across Canada each year for this festival.
+Diane and RST are working to expand the series to include more works over a longer period of time.

-Ruby Slippers Theatre was a founding member of the See Seven Performing Arts Society, and is currently a member of the Alliance for Arts and Culture, The Greater Vancouver Professional Theatre Alliance, affiliate members of PACT, and regularly engage theatre professionals from the Canadian Actors Equity Association and Associated Designers of Canada.
-Artistic Director Diane Brown is on the Advisory Committee for Langara College’s Theatre Arts Program, is Chair of Theatre Cares Vancouver,spent many years on the board of The Jessie Richardson Awards Society, and is currently on the Advocacy Committee for the Professional Association of Canadian Theatres.
+Ruby Slippers Theatre was a founding member of the See Seven Performing Arts Society, and is currently a member of the Alliance for Arts and Culture, The Greater Vancouver Professional Theatre Alliance and regularly engages theatre professionals from the Canadian Actors Equity Association and Associated Designers of Canada.
+Diane is a past member of the PACT Advocacy Committee, The Jessie Richardson Theatre Awards Society, and was on the Advisory Committee for Langara College’s Theatre Arts Program for many years.
+She is currently Chair of Theatre Cares Vancouver, and is an Advisory Board member of Vancouver Civic Theatres.
+Diane is a recipient of the prestigious Bra D’Or Award from Playwrights Guild of Canada for her work with Ruby Slippers Theatre.